Could a parable about a colony of blind people teach us something about the gospel? And if so, what would we do with it?

 Furthermore, they defended their viewpoint by pointing out that nowhere did the pamphlet state that a person had to believe and travel in order to receive sight.
 And so they repeated over and over, “It just says, ‘If you believe you will see.’”

 Of course we realize the pamphlet was not telling the people to sit in their homes believing the benefactor would give them sight.
 Rather, knowing that the colonists would face a very important decision the pamphlet called them to trust in the philanthropist that he could indeed give them sight.
 Its message was clear.
-Go to the designated location at the specified time.
+On the designated date and time be at the specified location.

 John’s Gospel has sometimes been called the Gospel of Belief, and rightly so.
-In a world where skepticism and discipleship collide, this Gospel calls people to believe in Jesus in order that they might have life.
+In a world where skepticism and discipleship collide, this Gospel called and continues to invite people to believe in Jesus in order that they might have life.
 This central theme is highlighted in such statements as, “Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him” John 3:36.
+And of course how could we not include, “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
+For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him” John 3:16-17.

-Is John telling us that we only need to believe in Jesus, just as some of the colonists thought that they only needed to believe in the philanthropist’s capability?
-Or is this Gospel calling us to respond to Jesus instead of rejecting him?
+Is John telling us that we only need to believe in Jesus, just as some of the colonists thought that they only needed to believe in the philanthropist’s capability and generosity?
+Or is this Gospel calling us to receive Jesus instead of rejecting him?
 Can we know which it is?

 In the latter part of the first century as opinions clashed about Jesus and as the early church baptized those converting to Christ, John told Jesus’ story.
 He began by declaring that Jesus brings life and allows people to become God’s children, born of God (John 1:4,12,13).
 Accordingly, becoming a disciple of Jesus is everything.